 How much does diabetes treatment cost?

-Some of the main costs associated with diabetes are insulin, blood sugar tests, doctor’s visits, and treatment for cardiovascular complications as a result of diabetes.
+Some of the main costs associated with diabetes are insulin, blood sugar tests, doctor’s visits, and treatment for cardiovascular or renal complications as a result of diabetes.
 However, insulin is by far the biggest culprit and one of the most controversial aspects of diabetes expenses.
 As of 2020, the average price of insulin per unit was just under $100 across all available brands.
 This only applies to the United States, as subsidies and other factors make insulin far cheaper in many other first-world countries.

-While people with Type 2 diabetes may not need insulin and could potentially avoid some of the biggest costs associated with the condition, Type 1 diabetes patients require lifelong insulin treatment.
+While people with Type 2 diabetes may not always need insulin and could potentially avoid some of the biggest costs associated with diabetes, Type 1 diabetes patients require lifelong insulin treatment.
 The average Type 1 patient needs to use 24 units per day, which means that (without insurance) you could be paying as much as $2,400 per day for insulin alone.
 Needless to say, this is simply not an option for 99% of diabetes patients.
 Fortunately, there are ways to get diabetes financial assistance and cut down these bloated prices.

 How to get diabetes financial assistance

 The two most common ways to get diabetes financial assistance are private insurance policies and public healthcare programs.
 Naturally, both options will still incur costs like copays, deductibles, and partial payments toward the care you receive.
-In any case, if you qualify for a government program like Medicare, Medicaid, the Children’s Health Insurance Program, TRICARE, or Veterans’ Health Care programs, you should take advantage of their subsidizing offerings.
+In any case, if you qualify for a government program like Medicare, Medicaid, the Children’s Health Insurance Program, TRICARE, or Veterans’ Health Care programs, you could take advantage of their subsidizing offerings.

 Frequently, insurance alone is not enough to cover all or even most costs associated with diabetes.
 This is where private organizations can step in to help.
 Here are just a few of the best private diabetes help programs: